eluzix/claritus-website/content/about-us.md

 ##intro
-introTitle: Your financial peace of mind is our mission
+introTitle: Our mission is your financial peace of mind

 introDescription: Claritus is a simple-to-use, personal portfolio management solution.